bloodf/quasar-remote-dev-tools/README.md

 This extension will help you develop your Electron and Cordova app, as it will bring the Vue dev-tools as an process, when the dev mode runs.

+# Configs

+If you want to configure the devtools, you can add some process environments variables.

+- DEVTOOLS_IP (It automatically detects the IP machine, but if you want a ngrok IP you can change here.)
+- DEVTOOLS (You can set to false to disable the loading the devtools)

 # Install
 ```bash
 quasar ext add remote-dev-tools